Heron4gf/ContextResizer/README.md

 # ContextResizer Proxy

-A reverse proxy built with FastAPI that provides context resizing capabilities for LLM API calls to providers like OpenAI, Anthropic, and OpenRouter.
+A reverse proxy built with FastAPI that enables context resizing for LLM API calls, preserving accuracy while minimizing the context sent to models from providers like OpenAI, Anthropic, and OpenRouter.

 ## Features